mwalton/mwalton-me/content/index.md

 - [[posts/index|🌱 greenhouse]] : recent doings, musings and evolving ideas
 - [[cv/current_doings|🌲 woodlands]] : longstanding positions and projects
 - [[books/_booklist|🍃 tea garden]] : curated reading list. grab some 🍵 and enjoy!

+If you'd like to chat my door is always open!
+The best way to reach me is: hi at mwalton dot me